Masoud Pezeshkian: Presidency (since 2024)

-The names of the 19 ministers nominated as part of Pezeshkian's cabinet were announced on 11 August 2024.
+The names of the nineteen ministers nominated as part of Pezeshkian's cabinet were announced on 11 August 2024.
 Soon after the announcement, Zarif announced his resignation in protest against the composition of the cabinet.
 On 21 August, the parliament approved the entire cabinet, the first time it had done so since 2001.
 The cabinet consisted of ministers who were selected by Pezeshkian to appease all the camps of Iranian politics, including Farzaneh Sadegh, the second woman to become a minister of Iran after the 1979 Iranian Revolution, and Abbas Araghchi, who helped negotiate the 2015 nuclear deal agreement.

-Pezeshkian's first international visit as President was to Iraq in September 2024.
+Pezeshkian's first international visit as president was to Iraq in September 2024.
 The trip came amidst worsening relations between Iran and the United States, both of whom are allies of Iraq, due to an escalation in back-and-forth attacks between the US and pro-Iranian militias during the Gaza war.
 He also met with leaders of Iraqi Kurdistan in Erbil.

-After the explosions of pagers carried by Hezbollah members in Lebanon in September 2024 which came amidst heightened tensions between Iran and Israel, Pezeshkian stated that Iran was willing to ease hostilities in return for Israel doing the same.
-Iran however launched missiles against Israel in October 2024 following assassinations of Iranian commander Abbas Nilforoushan along with Hezbollah leaders including Hassan Nasrallah, and the Israeli invasion of southern Lebanon.
-Pezeshkian stated that the missile strikes were a response to Israel's aggression and warned it against getting involved in a conflict with Iran.
+After the explosions of pagers carried by Hezbollah members in Lebanon on 17–18 September 2024, which came amidst heightened tensions between Iran and Israel, Pezeshkian stated on 23 September that Iran was willing to ease hostilities in return for Israel doing the same.
+On 27 September 2024 Israel assassinated Iranian commander Abbas Nilforoushan and Hezbollah leaders including Hassan Nasrallah, and from 1 October invaded southern Lebanon; Iran then launched missiles against Israel on 1 October 2024.
+Pezeshkian stated that the missile strikes were a response to Israel's aggression, and warned it against getting involved in a conflict with Iran.